3dem/relion/README_sycl.md

 ## Optional runtime environment variables

 + The below shell environment variables can be tested for more potential SYCL specific tuning.
 Setting it to "1" or "on" will enable these features.
-	+ `relionSyclUseCuda`: --sycl-cuda will be used even if --gpu/--sycl is specified in command lines
+	+ `relionSyclUseCuda`: This with --gpu have the same meaning as --sycl-cuda. --sycl-cuda will be used even if --gpu/--sycl is specified in command lines.
-	+ `relionSyclUseHip`: --sycl-hip will be used even if --gpu/--sycl is specified in command lines
+	+ `relionSyclUseHip`: This with --gpu have the same meaning as --sycl-hip. --sycl-hip will be used even if --gpu/--sycl is specified in command lines
 	+ `relionSyclUseInOrderQueue`: Use in-order SYCL queue.
 Without this, out-of-order SYCL queue is used by default. (experimental)
 	+ `relionSyclUseAsyncSubmission`: Remove wait() for each SYCL kernel submission. (experimental)
 	+ `relionSyclUseStream`: Create new in-order SYCL queue for each cudaStream. (experimental)